nitzanpap/auto-tab-groups/README.md

 # 🔖 Auto Tab Groups (Firefox Extension)

-This is a lightweight Firefox extension that automatically groups open tabs by domain and lets you save or restore snapshots of your tabs.
+This is a lightweight Firefox extension that automatically groups open tabs by domain.

 > ⚠️ Requires **Firefox 138+** for `tabs.group()` support.